MarioCatuogno/Mappr.it/articles/hadoop_ecosystem.md

 * __Markerstudy__: fraud detection and prevention at point-of-sale, uses Hadoop to provide the most appropriate price and product to every customer

 #### Telecommunications
+* __Telkomsel__: data discovery and analytics, ETL operations from their data
+* __Nokia__: improve user experiences with phones and location services, model traffic using advanced analytics and 3D mapping
+* __SFR__: 360-degree customer view spanning devices and data sources, offload data ingest, processing and exploration from the DWH

+#### Healthcare
+* __Children's Healthcare of Atlanta__: analysis of sensor data, started with a very small cluster (6 nodes, built from scavenged PCs)